 • One application covers all institutional scholarships for which a student is eligible.

-• The priority deadline is February 14 for the upcoming academic year.
+• The priority date is February 16 for the upcoming academic year.

 Need-Based Scholarships